-During the famous ice storm, people went running out and bought every generator available and set them up to power something in the house during the extended black-out.
+During the infamous Eastern ice storm of 1998, people went running out and bought every generator available and set them up to power something in the house during the extended black-out.
 Many of those efforts created great problems for the utility because homeowners were often feeding electricity back into the downed wires, something very dangerous for the line workers trying to reconnect the power lines.

 So, what does a transfer switch do?

-Depending on the size of the generator you have and the number of lines you want to load onto it, you redirect the wiring for from one to six lines in your house from the circuit breaker box to the transfer box.
-Now the transfer switch will feed electricity from Hydro to that line, or from the generator to that line, but won't let the two cross over.
+Depending on the size of the generator you have and the number of lines you want to load onto it, you redirect the wiring for from one to six or eight lines in your house from the circuit breaker box to the transfer box.
+Now the transfer switch will feed electricity from the utility to that line, or from the generator to that line, but won't let the two cross over.
 If you are using the generator and the power comes back on from the utility, you will need to go back down to the transfer switch and switch the source from the generator to the utility.
 The key is that they can't hurt each other, or anybody else.
 The advantage is that once switched over to the generator, the chosen lines function normally, light switches work, things don't have to be plugged in or switched from one place to another.

-The six line model costs about $300, maybe another hundred or two for an electrician to install it.
+Transfer switches cost from $300 to $500, maybe another hundred or two for an electrician to install it.
 If you have purchased a generator, this is the missing piece to put that generator into service quickly and safely whenever you need it.
 You can now buy a wide variety of transfer switches in stores, but it is generally not legal for you to install it yourself because this is really playing with the mains box and household wiring.
 No mistakes allowed.